 An online portfolio is a website for displaying someone’s best work.

-Online portfolios are usually made by people who want to share their creations and knowledge with a bigger audience.
+Portfolio websites are usually made by people who want to share their creations and knowledge with a bigger audience.
 Many creative professionals favor portfolio websites, but a consultant or a marketing professional could also benefit from one.

 An online portfolio can:

-- Boost online presence and attract customers – an attractive, informative website with good SEO, will rank well in search results, bringing your work to a wider audience.
+- Boost online presence and attract customers.
+An attractive and informative website with good SEO will rank well in search results, bringing your work to a wider audience.

-- Make you look more professional – online portfolios are a great way to showcase your experiences and expertise.
+- Make you look more professional.
+Portfolio websites are a great way to showcase your experience.
 Show off your authority and skills in your industry, and include case studies when possible.

-- Help you keep track of personal achievements and development – Regularly updating your online portfolio makes it easier for you to prepare for interviews and to keep your professional development on track.
+- Help you keep track of your achievements.
+Regularly updating your portfolio website makes it easier for you to prepare for interviews and to keep your professional development on track.